 Should a nymph or adult head louse become dislodged from their human host, they survive for only 1-2 days.
 This is because they are dependent upon the host for blood meals, moisture, and suitable warmth.
 While eggs may survive for up to three days off the human host, they do not hatch at temperatures lower than those near the scalp.
 Nits hatch about 5-10 days after being laid.

 Head Lice & Dogs

 Unlike fleas that affect canines, cats, rodents etc., human head lice cannot survive without a viable host on which to feed.
 Human head lice are endemic to humans and will not affect dogs, though other species of lice have been known to bite dogs.

-However, a flea infestation can be confused for a lice infestation.
+A flea infestation can easily be confused for a lice infestation.
 Fleas are pests which do affect dogs, and they infest homes and yards quickly.
 They may live within the carpet of a home for months before emerging as pests.
-Fleas, like lice, can bite humans as well.
+Fleas, like lice, can bite humans, as well.

 If your pet shows signs of excessive itching or restlessness, he or she may be harboring fleas.
 Be sure to clean all bedding and check for signs of flea infestations around your home.
 Should a flea infestation become evident, contact your pest control professional and veterinarian for treatment options.More Information